Hertz Rental Car Insurance: Know Your Options

 While the Hertz CDW/LDW is part of your rental fee, it is subjected to an excess.
 Should something happen to your rental car, you are financially responsible for this excess which ranges between € 950 – € 1500 as shown below.

 SuperCover, a package offered by Hertz, lowers the excess for the majority of cars to € 0.
-The daily fee for this service is € 28 per day*.
+Hertz insurance cost per day for this service is € 28*.
 It is significant to keep in mind that excess reduction fees can change according to the location and type of rental car being used.
 For the most precise and recent information regarding excess reduction fees, it is advised to contact Hertz directly.

 *based on a quote for 10 days rental for Group E (Opel Insignia) as shown below

-Hertz Car Rental Insurance coverage options can vary by location, so it’s essential to check with your local Hertz office to understand which plans are available to you.
-It’s also important to note that rental car insurance coverage options are not mandatory, but they offer added protection and peace of mind while driving a rental car.
+Hertz Insurance coverage options can vary by location, so it’s essential to check with your local Hertz office to understand which plans are available to you.
+It’s also important to note that rental car insurance coverage options are not mandatory, but they offer added protection and peace of mind while driving a rental vehicle.

-The answer to the question “how much is Hertz car rental insurance?” can vary depending on the coverage options selected.
+The answer to the question “how much is Hertz rental car insurance?” can vary depending on the coverage options selected and can also effect the Hertz deposit amount and hold on your credit card.

 SuperCover, a package offered by Hertz, lowers the excess for the majority of cars to € 0.
-The daily fee for this service is € 28 per day.
+Hertz insurance cost per day for this service is € 28.
 If you purchase CarInsuRent car rental insurance, the excess amount can be eliminated and reduced to zero for as low as $6.49 per day* to $94.90 for an annual policy

 *Prices based on 10 days coverage